singuerinc/overlay/README.md

 In progress.
 Not ready yet.

-## Keyboard shortcuts

 ## Known issues

-1. There is a bug in Electron (you cannot click through the transparent background) that renders the application a bit annoying, since we need to cover the whole screen, anytime you click on any point, the application gains focus.
+1. There is a bug in Electron (you cannot click through the transparent background) that renders the application a bit annoying, since we need to cover the whole screen the application gains focus anytime you click on any point of the screen.

 > We are working on addressing this issue by creating several windows for each tool.